teraspora/trportal/README.md

 * Paste in the sql and hit `Enter`!
 _________________________________________________

+### Current state 2020-02-24

+#### Deviations from specification

+- For the name of the database table, `results` has been used rather than `data` (to conform with CakePHP Inflexion convention).
+- Field names `job_processing_uid` and `test_type_uid` have been used rather than `job_processing_id` and `test_type_id` (to avoid assumptions Cake, or bake, may make about field names ending in `_id` being foreign keys.)
+- The `status` column of the `Users` table has been implemented as `TINYINT(2)` (as it has 3 possible values, and `TINYINT(1)` is interpreted as a Boolean.)

+#### Assumptions

+- "Target environment: Chrome" is assumed to mean a modern versions of Chrome which supports ES2015 and CSS3 syntax.
+The application was developed using Chromium 79 and tested on Chrome 79.
+For older versions it may be necessary to introduce tools like Babel into the workflow.
+- Link to call audio recording has been set to open in a new tab.
+This is not stated in the spec but seems sensible as it's an external link.
+- Filtering by date range, and search (for results) and filtering by status and search (for users) are independent of each other.
+It was not entirely clear to me what was intended from the spec.
+- The oldest year for filtering results has been set at 1990.
+- `Search` submits only when `Enter` is pressed.
+It could be changed to submit each time a character is typed, but this would result in more HTTP requests - although perhaps for smaller datasets results could be cached at the front end?

 ### Todo: 2020-02-24

 - Fix and test password validation on login, edit user and add user.